 This is especially true when they abandoned the shopping cart because they weren’t prepared to finish the purchase at that moment.
 But, regardless of the reason for abandoning the cart, a simple email reminder can recover the lost purchase.

-When your list puts these would-be buyers into a category of their own, you can keep in touch with them and persuade them to complete the order.
+When your email list segmentation puts these would-be buyers into a category of their own, you can keep in touch with them with personal email content, and persuade them to complete the order.

 Step #3: Understand Your Email Marketing Service Provider

-Email marketing service providers make lots of tools available that help you to define, test, send and measure your emails and their effectiveness.
+Email marketing service providers make lots of marketing software tools available that help you to define, test, send and measure your email campaigns and their effectiveness.
 Most providers also give you access to data and reports, so that you can evaluate your progress efficiently.

 Above all, pay attention to your provider’s rules.
 This helps you stay compliant and successful.
 Adjust your settings according to their usage policy and don’t forget to enable a double opt-in feature.